mum-never-proud/kind-of-amazon/README.md

 # kind-of-amazon

-A clone of Amazon with basic Features and Payment gateway.
+A Kind of Amazon (Amazon clone) with basic Features and Payment gateway integration.

 ## Note

-For Card Number you can punch in **42** till the end
+For Card Number, you can punch in **42** till the end.

 ## Demo

 Check out <a href="https://amz-clone.netlify.app/">amazon clone</a>!

+## Improvements

+There's a lot of improvements needed.

+- Lazy load the Components.
+- Currently, the products are constants, can be moved to Aloglia or any better service.
+- Backendless BAAS is used to manage User sessions and save orders.
+The library is quite bloated, considering to migrate to Parse.

 ### Pfft!